MetGang/TccWrapper/README.md

 ## Usage

-Please refer to repository `docs` directory or comments in [TccWrapper.hpp](include/TccWrapper.hpp) for any kind of help.
+Please refer to repository [documentation](documentation/) directory or comments in [TccWrapper.hpp](include/TccWrapper.hpp) for any kind of help.

 #### Very quick start